36. Principal Investigator Responsibilities

 PIs must ensure prompt reporting to the IRB of complaints, deviations from or noncompliance with the approved study plan or IRB requirements, safety reports, unanticipated problems involving risks to subjects or others, including interim findings suggesting increased risk to research participants.

 PIs must permit and facilitate monitoring and review, at reasonable times, by the RIO QI Officer.

 PIs must permit and facilitate monitoring and auditing, at reasonable times, by sponsors, the DHHS Secretary, and other federal and state regulatory agencies as appropriate; and must promptly report such monitoring to the IRB.

 PIs must obtain the required data use or materials transfer agreements to use research data/specimens from or share research data/specimens with external entities, including commercial providers and data/specimen banks.

 Study records include research data (both in paper and electronic formats) and specimens; signed consent forms; IRB applications and supplemental forms; and IRB and sponsor correspondence.

 PIs must ensure study records are complete, and stored securely and as approved by the IRB.

 PIs must ensure study records are available for inspection by the RIO QI Officer, and representatives of other regulatory bodies.

-PIs must maintain records for at least three years after the research ends, or for the length of time approved by the IRB in accordance with applicable regulations, or institutional or sponsor requirements, whichever is longer.
+PIs must maintain records for at least three years following expirations of IRB approval or study closure or for the length of time approved by the IRB in accordance with applicable regulations, or institutional or sponsor requirements, whichever is longer.